 - Memory loss

 The second reason that meth use causes dental issues is that meth users tend to clench and chatter their teeth.
 Experts say that clenching the jaw is a direct result of the stimulating effects of meth.
-However, in the end, they chip and erode their teeth.
+However, in the end, the meth users chip and erode their teeth.

 Don’t Let Meth Ruin Your Life

-It’s important to stand up to the meth epidemic in America.
+It’s important to stand up to the meth epidemic that is sweeping the country.
 At Memphis Recovery, we can help you fight back against meth addiction.
 In fact, we offer evidence-based substance abuse treatment that is perfectly suited to your specific needs.
 Our Memphis Recover team wants your experience in recovery to be uplifting and empowering.

 Some of the effective recovery programs at MRC include: